Fun With Amino Acids, Part Deux

 • If major flare ups occur, a spray bottle is nice to have on hand…in a pinch (serious emergency), you can thumb spray a shaken beer.

 There are two convenient preparations for cooking steak.
-Using an outdoor grill and using a saute pan.
+Using an outdoor grill and using a sauté pan.
 The pan method is faster and easier, but dirtier and void of charcoal or fire “flavor”.

-Once grill grates are hot, brush with a wire brush, then oil the grates, brush again and oil again.
+Once the grill grates are hot, brush with a wire brush, then oil the grates, brush again and oil again.
 The second time is to ensure a clean, oiled surface if you started with a gnarled grate.
 I use spay oil but if I’m out, I’ll oil a paper towel.

-Blot the steaks with a paper towel to remove excess moisture, then season liberally with pepper and season heavily with enough salt so you’re questioning and remembering your last blood pressure reading.
-Alot of it gets lost in the process and animal fat loves salt,
+Blot the steaks with a paper towel to remove excess moisture, then season liberally with pepper and salt.
+Salt so heavily that you’re questioning, and remembering, your last blood pressure reading.
+Alot of the salt gets lost in the process, and animal fat loves salt.
+So, hook it up.
+Also, lightly oiling a steak before seasoning is necessary for lean cuts but not advised for fatty ones.

 Resting IS important and should not be overlooked.
 Place the steak on a plate (hot side up) and either lightly tent with foil or place in a warm area; I put mine in the microwave.
 Resting allows the hot moisture to settle down and find a home.
 Cutting too early lets the hot running moisture escape.